 The Center for Vector-Borne Infectious Diseases (CVID), formerly known as the Arthropod-borne and Infectious Diseases Laboratory, is a longstanding multi-disciplinary research and training center within the Department of Microbiology, Immunology and Pathology that serves as a cornerstone for infectious disease research and education at Colorado State University.

 CVID projects range from local surveillance for COVID-19 and West Nile virus, to international field studies in various African and Central American countries.
-Research foci include chikingunya, dengue, malaria, Rift Valley fever, Zika virus and more.
+Research foci include chikingunya, dengue, malaria, Rift Valley fever, Zika virus, COVID-19, MERS, influenza, hantavirus disease and more.